-- The Greenland ice sheet is melting four times quicker than in 2003 and currently contributes over 20% to the rising sea levels.
-If this sheet melts entirely, they will rise over 20 feet.
+- The Greenland ice sheet is melting four times quicker than in 2003 and the current rate contributes over 20% to the rising sea levels.
+If this sheet melts entirely, it will rise over 20 feet.

 - The Arctic’s ice is warming faster than anywhere else and declining by 10% every ten years.

 So, what does this mean for you?
 Entire ocean ecosystems could evaporate, meaning fish could vanish.
 Climate change polar bears statistics predict the species may go extinct as it becomes more difficult for them to find food.

 7. We Have Less Than 30 Glaciers Left in Glacier National Park